huzaifahtariqahmed/DeepFake-Detection-ReactNet-Transfer-Learning-Model/README.md

 The experimental setup outlines the training process and evaluation metrics used to fine-tune and validate the deepfake detection model.

-Our Jupyter Notebook For this can be found [here](https://github.com/huzaifahtariqahmed/DeepFake-Detection-ReactNet-Transfer-Learning-Model/blob/main/Model_training_and_testing.ipynb).
+Our Jupyter Notebook for this can be found [here](https://github.com/huzaifahtariqahmed/DeepFake-Detection-ReactNet-Transfer-Learning-Model/blob/main/Model_training_and_testing.ipynb).

 ---